fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 kube-system     Active    3m
 ```

-## Install networking plugin
+## Installing networking plugin
 We must install a pod network add-on so that your pods can communicate with each other.The network must be deployed before any applications.
-Also, CoreDNS will not start up before a network is installed
+Also, CoreDNS will not start up before a network is installed.

 **For Calico**
 Install Calico with the following command on manager1.